dotnet/docs-maui/docs/android/internals/java-interop.md

 }
 ```

-The `xamarin_app_init` function is output only once and is called by the .NET Android runtime twice during app startup.
+The `xamarin_app_init` function is output only once and is called by the .NET for Android runtime twice during app startup.
 The first time it's called is to pass `get_function_pointer_fn`, and the second time it's called is just before handing control over to the Mono VM, to pass a pointer to `get_function_pointer_fn`.

 The `Java_helloandroid_MainActivity_n_1onCreate__Landroid_os_Bundle_2` function is a template that's repeated for each Java native function, with each function having its own set of arguments and its own callback backing field (`android_app_activity_on_create_bundle` here).